 - Write about what you’ve been noticing – If you find it difficult to practice mindfulness throughout the day, you might need something a little more deliberate to get the engine started: journaling.
 Setting some time aside to write in your journal about everything that’s happened during the day allows you to develop your inner stillness and insight, and listen deeply to your experience.

 Psst: Want a journal that can not only remind you to be more mindful but also provides plenty of prompts as to what to write specifically?
 Then you'll love The Daily Routine Journal.
 Need more proof?
-Check out what others have been saying about it here.
+Check out what others have been saying about it on our review page here.